Why we are engaging with City of Edinburgh Council

 What we will do

-- meet with City of Edinburgh monthly to discuss its homelessness service and decide whether we require any additional assurance; and
+- meet with City of Edinburgh to discuss its homelessness service and decide whether we require any additional assurance;

 - update our published engagement plan in light of any material change to our planned engagement with City of Edinburgh.

-City of Edinburgh must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+City of Edinburgh must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and